viseshrp/workedon/README.md

   --print-settings-path   Print the location of the settings file.
   --print-settings        Print all the current settings, including defaults.
   --list-tags             Print all saved tags.
-  --tag TEXT              Tag to add to your work log.
+  -T, --tag TEXT          Tag to add to your work log.
-  --duration TEXT         Duration to add to your work log.
+  -D, --duration TEXT     Duration to add to your work log.
   --date-format TEXT      Set the date format of the output.
 Must be a valid
                           Python strftime string.  [env var:
                           WORKEDON_DATE_FORMAT]